Trilarion/opensourcegames/entries/berusky.md

 - Code dependency: SDL
 - Assets license: GPL

-Logic game based on Sokoban, expanded with new items such as explosives, stones, special gates.
+Based on Sokoban, expanded with new items such as explosives, stones, special gates.

 ## Building